(Originally published 6/24/12)

 This diner, nevertheless, still attracts vestiges of those living in rent-stabilized apartments and owned by landlords who pine for the day when their tenants meet their makers.
-This is the cold hard reality of life in today's Manhattan, and why, I fear, New York City is fast losing its charm and uniqueness.
+This is the cold hard reality of life in today's Manhattan and why, I fear, New York City is swapping its quirky allure for God knows what.

-I nonetheless witnessed a couple of diner regulars stop by for take-out orders—men who behaved in what they quite honestly believed was cool friendly, but, alas, came across as fool friendly to the wider world.
-This is actually a public service announcement blog.
+That said, I witnessed a couple of diner regulars stop by for take-out orders—men who behaved in what they quite honestly believed was cool friendly, but, alas, came across as fool friendly to the wider world.
+This is actually a public service announcement essay.
 Having worked in retail for many years, fool friendly is not in the least respected.
-In fact, just as soon as these fellows exited the premises, the diner staff gleefully mocked them—and deservedly so.
-Yes, I’ve witnessed countless fool-friendly behaviors along the way—in where I worked for many years and where I shopped and dined, too.
+In fact, just as soon as these verbose patrons exited the premises, the diner staff gleefully mocked them—and deservedly so.
+Yes, I’ve observed countless fool-friendly behaviors along the way—in where I worked for many years and where I shopped and dined, too.

 No comments: